-The Karin Bone Athletic Study Center is on the second floor of a facility located at 302 N. Normal Street.
+The Karin Bone Athletic Study Center is on the second floor of a facility located at 302 North Normal Street.
 The center serves approximately 400 student-athletes.
 More space is needed.
+Location: North District

-35. Hancock Stadium and Horton Field House
+43. Hancock Stadium and Horton Field House

-Renovate Hancock Stadium and Horton Field House; create proper seating and accessibility, and adequate locker and restroom facilities
+Renovate Hancock Stadium and Horton Field House; create proper seating and accessibility, adequate locker and restroom facilities

 Horton Field House opened in 1963 as the home of Redbird basketball.
 It is the competitive location for several intercollegiate sports, including swimming, track and field, and gymnastics.
 The facility provides practice space for nearly all 19 of Illinois State's sports teams.
-Horton consists of a six-lane, 200-meter track, pool, two gymnasiums, athletic training/rehabilitation center, equipment rooms, and six locker rooms.
+Horton consists of a six-lane, 200-meter track; pool; two gymnasiums; athletic training/rehabilitation center; equipment rooms; and six locker rooms.
 The facility will be renovated to provide updated practice and competitive spaces for the University's athletes.

-The relocation of gymnastics to 500 N. Beech Street (see #45) will free up practice space for other sports.
+The relocation of gymnastics to 500 N. Beech Street (see #53) will free up space for other sports' practice facilities.
 Hancock Stadium is adjacent to Horton Field House.
 The stadium was constructed in 1961 and was the first collegiate football stadium in Illinois to have artificial turf.
 The stadium is a visual point at the busiest intersection on campus, creating an opportunity to present a positive image.
-The stadium will be renovated to provide new seating on the east and south, with first-class concession areas, restrooms, and concourse areas; an expanded and improved seating area for students; state-of-the-art press box with elevators and restrooms; indoor luxury suites; and seating.
+The stadium will be renovated to provide new seating on the east and south, with first-class concession areas, restrooms, and concourse areas; expanded and improved seating area for students; state-of-the-art press box with elevators and restrooms; indoor luxury suites; and seating.